-E. Educationally Based Recording Requirements
+c.
+Educationally Based Recording Requirements

-The use of Educationally Based Recordings (EBRs) is a Field Education course requirement, and its format is another tool developed by the Los Angeles Inter-University Consortium.
-EBRs can be completed in a variety of styles and formats.
-(See: Forms.)
+The use of the Educationally Based Recording (EBR) is a requirement of the School of Social Work.
+The EBR can be completed in a variety of styles and formats.
 The most common type of recording is the Process Recording, a verbatim recording of all events that took place in an interview/interaction, both verbal and nonverbal.
 Process Recordings should also include a clear statement of the purpose of the interview, the student's impressions and assessment of the interview, and plans for the next session.